 Start networking with people around and in groups.
 Seep through your network groups for potential investors or look for networks you can easily become a part.
 The best start is to explore your alumni network for known investors, groups of angel investors, or acquaintances to others who can offer you guidance and support on how to find investors.

-You can also connect with channels like industry trade organizations, local chamber of commerce, or a local Small Business Development Center (SBDC).
+You can also connect with channels like industry trade organizations, local chambers of commerce, or a local Small Business Development Center (SBDC).

 - Online Investment Platforms